kyllli/Agentic-Voice-to-Voice-AI-Assistant-for-Product-Discovery/README.md

 ## 📁 Prompt Disclosure

-All system and agent prompts required for DSAN grading are included:
+All system and agent prompts required for grading are included in prompts folder

-/prompts
-├── system.txt
+- system.txt
-├── router.txt
+- router.txt
-├── planner.txt
+- planner.txt
-└── answerer.txt
+- answerer.txt

 These define the behaviors of all agents in the LangGraph pipeline.